 Customers love the convenience, the element of surprise, and the custom-picked products.
 But they don’t necessarily love the unclear value, overbuying potential, return problems, and difficulty of quitting this service.

 How Subscription Boxes Entice Customers

-According to a study conducted Forbes where 1,000 retail shoppers were surveyed in May of this year, one in five purchased a subscription box during the pandemic.
-HelloFresh, BarkBox, Blue Apron, and Dollar Shave Club are just a couple of the most popular brands of this convenient trend in retail shopping.
+According to a study conducted Forbes, where 1,000 retail shoppers were surveyed in May of this year, one in five purchased a subscription box during the pandemic.
+HelloFresh, BarkBox, Blue Apron, and Dollar Shave Club are just a couple of the most popular brands of this convenient trend.
 CEO and founder of Zuora, Tein Tzuo, stated: “subscriptions continue to deliver above market growth,” and believes this growth trend will continue to rise in the coming months.

 The subscription box is especially popular amongst the millennial generation.
-One study conducted by Forbes in 2019 revealed that 31% of millennials are already subscribed and another 38% are planning to do so within the next sixth months.
-However, it’s not just the younger generations that are jumping onboard with this latest trend, even baby boomers are attracted to their convenience, with 8% of them already subscribed and 22% planning on subscribing.
+One study conducted by Forbes in 2019 revealed that 31% of millennials are already subscribed.
+The same study found that 38% of them are planning to do so within the next sixth months.
+However, it’s not just the younger generations that are jumping onboard with this latest trend.
+Even baby boomers are attracted to their convenience, with 8% of them already subscribed and 22% planning on subscribing.

 So how do companies effectively enter this industry and market towards their costumers?

 In traditional commerce, customer relationship management is usually done on a per-purchase basis.
 To maintain their loyalty and create a long-term relationship, traditional commerce relies on customers consistently coming back.
 However, in subscription-based retail, customer loyalty looks very different.